davidthai4/Secure-File-Sharing/README.md

 ## Testing

-For comprehensive documentation, see the Project 2 Spec (https://cs161.org/proj2/).
+For comprehensive documentation, see the project spec (hidden for privacy, ask developer for resource).

 Write your implementation in `client/client.go` and your integration tests in `client_test/client_test.go`.
 Optionally, you can also use `client/client_unittest.go` to write unit tests (e.g: to test your helper functions).